 This would explain the rush to attack with the cavalry on the left: Hannibal needed them to punch through and attack the Roman rear at the exact point as his center.
 This would split the Roman line and allow them to be defeated in detail.

 Whatever the case, Hannibal knew that Cannae would be a hard-fought battle.
-As tempting as it is to imagine him as a mastermind leading the enemy by the nose, he was in a tight spot, and in the days before had twice failed to bring the Romans to battle on more favorable ground.
+As tempting as it is to imagine him as a mastermind leading the enemy by the nose, he was in a tight spot and had twice failed to bring the Romans to battle on more favorable ground in the days leading up.
 And all of these scenarios depend on one critical factor: the absolute superiority of his excellent cavalry.

 Although it is hard to imagine a more smashing victory than Cannae, Hannibal still lost over a tenth of his army—a heavy loss when he couldn’t easily recruit more.
 This prevented him from marching on Rome, and ultimately lost him the war.
 Which adds a final touch of irony: just thirty miles from Cannae is Asculum, where 63 years earlier Pyrrhus of Epirus won another great victory over the Romans, losing fewer men than Hannibal.
 This was the battle that gives us the term “pyrrhic victory”.